Connect with us

 Seiko Epson President Minoru Usui said in a later interview with a small group of press, via a translator, that the local-to-local push will require a shakeup of the current supply chain.
 One day, he imagines that designers themselves may be able to control the entire production process.

 Epson America President Keith Kratzberg added that companies like UnderArmour may soon begin “farming out” printing in the US via its Lighthouse research and development arm.
-The market seems to be anything but out of reach for North America; “digital is becoming so much more top of mind,” he said, adding that “the great thing about textile and packaging is that those businesses should scale with the population.”
+The market seems to be anything but out of reach for North America; “digital is becoming so much more top of mind,” he said, adding that “the great thing about textile and is that those businesses should scale with the population.”

 Innovation, Innovation, Innovation